patrickbucher/meow/README.md

 1. A configuration server to manage the endpoints to be monitored.
 2. The actual monitoring daemon performing the requests.
 3. An alerting server to notify endpoints that went offline (and back online).
+4. A server offering a canary endpoint for local testing.

 ## Configuration Server (`configCmd/config.go`)